pixieluv/Christina-Beltane-Portfolio/personal-cheat-sheets/Markdown Formatting Cheatsheet.md

 [^1]: My reference.
 Diagrams (Mermaid)
-You can create flowcharts and other diagrams directly in .
+You can create flowcharts and other diagrams directly in Markdown.